 An Inescapable Responsibility

-However, there are situations where a servant leader must take action to remove someone, in plain terms to fire them.
+However, there are situations where a servant leader must take action to remove someone.
 Some of these situations are — or should be — easy decisions.

 - Abuse.
-Leaders are sometimes responsible for employees who work with vulnerable populations: children, elderly, or sick.
+Leaders are sometimes responsible for employees who work with vulnerable populations: children, elderly, sick or other group unable to defend themselves well.
 Unfortunately, certain people take advantage of those who are vulnerable.
 Numerous scandals in recent years include cases where abuse was covered over rather than decisively confronted.
 Leaders failed miserably by prioritizing protection of the organization from embarrassment over protection of the weak from abuse.
 In these situations there can be no equivocation.
 A servant leader must terminate such a person’s employment.
 In many jurisdictions a police report is mandatory.
 In this case a servant leader exercises authority to protect those who are weak and unable to protect themselves.

 - Violence.
 Servant leaders must stand firmly against violence in the workplace.
 There can be cases where anger gets out of hand and the situation can be managed with clear correction and apologies.
 Counselling might be in order if someone has an problem with temper.
 But violence toward other employees steps beyond a red line.
 Even threats of violence can be too much.
 Servant leaders will not permit threats of harm toward people on their teams.
-It is not a contradiction of servant leadership to send such people packing but rather a necessary expression of the responsibilities of servant leadership.
+It is not a contradiction of servant leadership to send such people packing.
+It is a necessary expression of the responsibilities of servant leadership.

 Many performance problems arise from lack of skill or information.
 These can usually be resolved with training and improved communication.
 Dishonesty is different.
 The problem in these cases is not inability to perform the task or lack understanding about the nature of the task.
 The problem is a deficit in character, and the roots of character failure are usually deep and resist easy solutions.